laminlabs/lamin-blog/docs/1000genomes.md

 ### Simple filter

 Let us first filter variants on the most prevalent chromosome within the 10th–90th percentile position band.
 This mimics a typical workflow where researchers zoom into a specific genomic region or locus to study local variants, for instance, to identify mutations linked to a specific disease gene or to prepare data for a genome-wide association study (GWAS) focused on a candidate region.
-We will be using the popular query engines PyArrow,[^pyarrow] Polars,[^polars], and DuckDB.[^duckdb]
+We will be using the popular query engines PyArrow,[^pyarrow] Polars,[^polars], and DuckDB,[^duckdb] all of which can handle datasets that don't fit into memory, by streaming data directly from storage.
+Pandas cannot achieve this, which is why we exclude from the examples.

 ::::::{tab-set}
 :::::{tab-item} Polars